nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Therefore, my dear brothers and sisters, stand firm.
-Let nothing move you.
+  text: To Him who is able to keep you from stumbling and to present you before
-    Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
+    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
+Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 10th October 2021
+subtitle: Sunday worship - 17th October 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!